First Munda ministry

 This is a list of ministers from Arjun Munda's cabinets, which lasted from 18 March 2003 – 2 March 2005.
 Arjun Munda, leader of Bharatiya Janata Party, was sworn in as the Chief Minister of Jharkhand on 18 March 2003.
 Below is the list of ministers who served in his ministry.

-On 18 March, Arjun Munda, along with five minister, took the oath of office.
+On 18 March, Arjun Munda, along with five ministers, took the oath of office.
 The cabinet included one minister from Bharatiya Janata Party, one minister from Jharkhand Vananchal Congress and two from the All Jharkhand Students Union, and one Independent.